kaddome/kaddo-docs/epics/06_Sign_up_request_communications.md

 ### 2 - As hoozad app I receive a delivery details request with multiple user-locators

-### 3 - As non-user I refuse the sign-up request
+### 3 - As non-registered-user I refuse the sign-up request

-### 4 - As non-user I accept the sign-up request
+### 4 - As non-registered-user I accept the sign-up request

-### 5 - As non-user I don't reply to the sign-up request
+### 5 - As non-registered-user I don't reply to the sign-up request

 ### 6 - As existing user I receive a sign-up request